Health insurance USA

 Due to high healthcare costs, insurance premiums in the USA are very expensive.
 As a result, some of the population cannot afford health insurance or can afford it only with difficulty.

 Many US citizens choose insurance that frequently does not cover all costs, so that they have to pay or co-pay for medical services themselves in some cases.
-About 8.3 % of Americans actually have no health insurance at all.
+According to the US Census, as many as 26 million Americans– around 8% of the total population– had no health insurance at all in 2023.

 American legislation guarantees that hospitals must care for everyone in medical emergencies.
 However, uninsured Americans are generally expected to pay for their own medical care in the event of illness.
 Not surprisingly, the most common reason for personal insolvency involves medical bills following hospitalization.